Learn the common signs of mental illness in adults and adolescents.

 For deutetrabenazine to work properly, it should be taken every day as prescribed by your health care provider.

 Only your health care provider can determine the length of deutetrabenazine treatment that is right for you.
 Do not stop taking deutetrabenazine or change your dose without talking to your health care provider first.

 Caution is advised with breast-feeding since it is not known if deutetrabenazine passes into your breast milk.
 Talk to your doctor about the best way to feed your baby during treatment with deutetrabenazine

-Deutetrabenazine is usually taken twice daily, with food.
+Deutetrabenazine is usually taken twice a day, with food.
 Tablets should be swallowed whole; do not chew, crush or break.

 Use a calendar, pillbox, alarm clock, or cell phone alert to help you remember to take your medication.
 You may also ask a family member to remind you or check in with you to be sure you are taking your medication.